Sheriff to fix ‘failure in the system’ after evidence tying suspect in 13-year-old’s death to 2016 rape is missed

 “I’m not making any excuses on it,” Wilkins said.
 “There’s a failure in the system somewhere and I’m going to take care of it on our end.”

-Britt said he broke the news to Hania’s mother Wednesday morning, apologized and ensured they are working with Sheriff Wilkins to make sure this doesn’t happen again.
+Britt said he broke the news to Aguilar’s mother Wednesday morning, apologized and ensured they are working with Wilkins to make sure this doesn’t happen again.

 “I can’t imagine receiving that kind of information as a parent," Britt said.
-“I needed to share this information with them so that they would understand what happened um we don’t know why it happened and to try to build a further rapport with them."
+“I needed to share this information with them so that they would understand what happened - we don’t know why it happened - and to try to build a further rapport with them."

 Shelley Lynch, spokesperson for the FBI’s Charlotte division, said agents are not assisting with the 2016 rape investigation and it is solely a local matter.